reuben-s/discord-pgp/README.md

 # discord-pgp
-A BetterDiscord plugin which encrypts direct messages using OpenPGP
+A BetterDiscord plugin which encrypts direct messages using OpenPGP.